Urination is the process of excreting urine from the urinary bladder. This is also known as the voiding phase of micturition.

 Voiding Phase of Micturition

-Passing of urine is under parasympathetic control.
-Bladder afferents signals ascend through the spinal cord and then project to the pontine micturition centre and cerebrum.
+The passing of urine is under parasympathetic control.
+Bladder afferent signals ascend through the spinal cord and then project to the pontine micturition centre and cerebrum.
 Upon the voluntary decision to urinate, neurons of the pontine micturition centre fire to excite the sacral preganglionic neurons.

 There is subsequent parasympathetic stimulation to the pelvic nerve (nerve roots S2-4) causing a release of acetylcholine (ACh), which works on muscarinic ACh receptors (M3 receptors) on the detrusor muscle, causing it to contract and increase intra-vesicular pressure.
 The pontine micturition centre also inhibits Onuf’s nucleus, with a resultant reduction in sympathetic stimulation to the internal urethral sphincter causing relaxation.